Hewerton80/lear-english-with-music-backend/README.md

   #Create migrations from your Prisma schema, apply them to the database, generate artifacts (e.g. Prisma Client)
   $ prisma migrate dev

+  #The command used to populate the database
+  $ prisma db seed

   #Pull the schema from an existing database, updating the Prisma schema
   $ prisma db pull